 - Mount Inasa: one of the most magical places in Nagasaki.
 It is advisable to go at sunset to enjoy the 10 million dollar view.

 After spending 2 days enjoying Nagasaki, it’s time to head northeast to visit one of the meccas of ramen in Japan: Fukuoka.
 It takes about 1 hour and 30 minutes by bullet train.
-Nagasaki is one of the richest cities in Japan from a cultural and architectural point of view.
+Nagasaki is one of the richest cities in terms of cultural and architectural points of view in Japan.
 So, it’s normal that Fukuoka doesn’t seem as beautiful.
 That said, the largest city in Kyushu has its own attractions.

-What to do and see in Fukuoka in 1 day?
-10 essentials of Fukuoka
+What to See and Do in Fukuoka in 1 Day?
+10 Essentials of Fukuoka

 - Canal City Shopping Mall: coming to Japan to visit a shopping mall?
 Don’t worry.
 I wouldn’t mention it if I didn’t have a good reason to do so.
 In addition to the various shops and curiosities that set it apart from a European shopping center, on the fifth floor, you’ll find the Fukuoka Ramen Stadium, where you can try ramen from different parts of Japan.